Man arrested after deliberate explosion at Tallinn’s Ülemiste Centre

-An explosion at Ülemiste Centre, Estonia’s largest shopping centre, injured one person on Saturday and led to the evacuation of shoppers and staff, the Rescue Board said.
+A 60-year-old man has been arrested in connection with Saturday’s explosion at Ülemiste Centre, Estonia’s largest shopping centre, which injured one person and prompted the evacuation of shoppers and staff.

-Emergency services received the alert at 6.47pm, after an explosion occurred inside a bin within the centre.
+Emergency services received the alert at 6.47pm on 20 December after a rubbish bin exploded inside the centre.
 A person standing nearby was injured and taken to hospital.
+Authorities later confirmed that the injuries were not life-threatening.

-Witnesses told local media that a single, loud explosion was heard.
-According to eyewitnesses, the explosion occurred on the first floor, outside a Rimi grocery store, and a member of staff at the centre was injured.
+Witnesses told local media that a single loud explosion was heard.
+According to eyewitness accounts, the blast occurred on the first floor outside a Rimi grocery store and briefly caused panic among those present.
+People were instructed to evacuate the building immediately.

 Emergency services received the alert at 6.47pm, after an explosion occurred inside a bin within the Ülemiste Centre.
 Credit: Ruslan Vazhnyi/Facebook

 Shoppers and staff were evacuated as a precaution, while rescue crews and bomb disposal specialists were dispatched to the scene.
-Authorities said evacuated people were sheltered in a heated city bus outside the centre.
+Evacuated people were sheltered in a heated city bus outside the centre.
+The Rescue Board urged the public to avoid the area while emergency operations were ongoing.

 Authorities said evacuated people were sheltered in a heated city bus outside the centre.
 Credit: Paul Saar